sara-sabr/ITStrategy/presentations/en/Micro-acquisition_PPOC.md

 Note:

 - Stand alone website to be accessible by the general public
-- Admin for the site (including the loading of opportunities will be done by the IT Strategy Team)
+- Build and Admin for the site to be done by the IT Strategy Team
 - All opportunities will be reviewed by both IT Strategy and initially CFOB to ensure rules are met
-- "open repositories" e.g. GitHub, GitLab

 ---